 Chadron State College is located on the Great Plains.
 Its official service area includes the western most 30 counties in Nebraska, an expanse of nearly 38,000 square miles stretching from the Wyoming and Colorado borders on the west to central Nebraska on the east.
 Chadron State College has long served as one of the leaders in distance education.
 As the institution has sought to serve its vast service region and other areas of the Great Plains and beyond, it has capitalized on cutting edge technologies.
 Stories from shortly after the college’s founding give account of professors traveling to neighboring communities by car and airplane to offer courses.
 Later, interactive television served as the vehicle of choice.
 Now, the institution has embraced online education and has been recognized for its excellence in offering more than 160 courses over the Internet.

 Chadron State College boasts a vibrant campus atmosphere that keeps students hopping when they aren’t hitting the books.
-More than 70 clubs and organizations, and an active residence life program, help students gather and learn with people who share their interests.
+Many clubs and organizations, and an active residence life program, help students gather and learn with people who share their interests.
 In addition to the myriad of student plays, concerts and presentations, programs such as the Galaxy Series of fine arts and cultural events attract big-name performers and exhibits.
 Chadron State fields 11 sports programs in NCAA Division II, along with competitive club and intramural sports.
 If that’s not enough, a reasonable drive puts students in the heart of South Dakota’s Black Hills, the Rocky Mountains, and the cultural amenities of cities such as Rapid City, Denver and Scottsbluff.

 As you can tell, Chadron State has many reasons to be proud.
 However, if you ask people what they love most about Chadron State, you’ll often get the same answer: “It’s the people.”
 Chadron State was created because of the pioneering spirit of people who settled the Great Plains, which is still evident in their descendants who occupy northwest Nebraska.
 Students from the college and surrounding community welcome students from a diverse set of backgrounds and take value in what they bring to the region.
 The student body, which consists predominately of Nebraskans, is enriched with enrollees from 43 states and 22 countries.
 Whether their hometowns are defined as rural, urban, nearby or afar, they have one thing in common: They are proud to be Chadron State College Eagles.